sonic-net/SONiC/doc/SONiC_QoS_Mgmt_HLD-1.1.md

 # 10 Internal Design Information

-For Scheduler Policy created via Open Config YANG model, each Scheduler within a Scheduler Policy is transformed into a Scheduler Profile defined by SONiC DB.
+For Scheduler Policy created via Open Config YANG model, each Scheduler within a Scheduler Policy with sequence number is transformed into a Scheduler Profile defined by SONiC DB.
+Each scheduler policy sequence is assumed as queue number.
+For interface scheduler sequence 0-7 is valid and CPU interface sequence 0-31 are valid.
+In ethernet interface scheduler with sequence number > 8 are ignored.
+Sequence 255 is reserved for port scheduler.

-The Scheduler Profile is identified as "Policy_name + q#"".
+The Scheduler Profile is identified as "Policy_name@q#"".
 Such naming convention makes it possible to associate each interface queue with a unique Scheduler Profile later on.

-When a scheduler Policy is configured on an interface in Open Config YANG model, backend creates SONiC interface.q# in SONiC QueueDB if such entity has not yet been created.
-Backup also looks up the scheduler Profiles within the Scheduler Policy and attaches the Scheduler Profiles to the corresponding interface queues.
+When a scheduler Policy is configured on an interface in Open Config YANG model, backend associates each scheduler under scheduler policy to corresponding queue(sequence = queueid) in SONiC QueueDB if such entity has not yet been created.
+Backup also looks up the scheduler Profiles within the Scheduler Policy and attaches the Scheduler Profiles to the corresponding interface.

 When WRED profile is configured on an interface queue in Open Config YANG model, backend writes the information into SONiC Queue DB.